How to Store a Tent Properly: 4 Steps to Prevent Mold & Damage

 Keep your tent dry

 Places like a damp basement, a barn, or even a carport are not good for your mobile accommodation.
 If you want to store the tent properly, the humidity should be below 55%.
-The reason is mold spores begin to germinate when the air humidity is high.
+The reason is that mold spores begin to germinate when the air humidity is high.
+Living rooms, heated cellars, and garages with access to the house are usually dry enough.

 Your tent loves the dark

-Conclusion: The most important is …
+Conclusion: The most important thing is …

 With these tips and hacks on how to store a tent, your tent will live significantly longer.
 It will accompany you on your beautiful camping tours for many years!